 The Governor of Luanda, Bento Bento, has said that “radical” Muslims are not welcome in the country and that the Angolan government will not be legalizing mosques or other places of worship for Muslims.

-The African country of Angola’s citizens primarily practice indigenous religions.
+The African country of Angola’s citizens primarily practices indigenous religions.
 Recent surveys show that 47 percent adhere to traditional indigenous beliefs while another 38 percent of the population practice Roman Catholicism and 15 percent practice Protestantism.

-The now banned religion of Islam is practiced by a very small percentage of the 18.5 million inhabitants of Angola.
+The now-banned religion of Islam is practiced by a very small percentage of the 18.5 million inhabitants of Angola.
 Only about 80,000-90,000 Angolans practice Islam.
 These Muslims are primary migrants from West Africa and Lebanon.

-While the means of becoming a “legal religion” is Angola is not clear at this point, the government is very harshly cracking down on the illegal sects.
+While the means of becoming a “legal religion” in Angola is not clear at this point, the government is very harshly cracking down on the illegal sects.
 Minister of Culture Rosa Cruz e Silva has made it known that there are nearly 200 different illegal religious sects in Angola so it is not just Islam that has been banned in Angola.

-Rosa Cruz e Silva has also said that there are more than 1000 applications that have been submitted by religious groups in an effort to legalize their sects.
+Rosa Cruz e Silva has also said that there are more than 1000 applications that have been submitted by religious groups to legalize their sects.
 Islamic groups have made up some percentage of these many applications but it is not clear when or if they will ever be approved.
 Rosa Cruz e Silva said that the legalization process of Islam has simply not been approved and, therefore, mosques must remain closed “until further notice.”

 By Nicci Mende